Carla-de-Beer/tensorflow-2.x-projects/dff/classifier/mushroom-dataset-classifier/README.md

 A Keras-based deep feed-forward neural network based on the Mushroom Dataset.

 The Mushroom Dataset is a multivariate dataset.
-It consists of mushroom dimensions and appearnaces and classifies them as being either edible or poisonous.
+It consists of mushroom dimensions and appearances and classifies them as being either edible or poisonous.

 ## Resources